dogweather/javafind/README.md

 > Unix [find](https://leemendelowitz.github.io/blog/gnu-find.html) implemented in Java.
 Vintage code from 2004

-This is a Java version of the Unix find utility.
+A Java implementation of the Unix find utility.
 This class extends `java.io.File` whose `list()` method that returns all files in a directory.
 `Find` adds two more: